Lac Ste. Anne (Alberta): Lac Ste. Anne Pilgrimage

-Father Joseph J. Lestanc O.M.I. organized the first pilgrimage to Lac Ste.
+Joseph J. Lestanc, a priest of the Missionary Oblates of Mary Immaculate, organized the first pilgrimage to Lac Ste.
 Anne in 1889 in honour of Saint Anne, whose feast day is on July 26.
 In 1926 over 5,500 pilgrims attended.
 Many came by a special train from the city of Edmonton, 45 mi away.
 Today pilgrims come to the lake from all over North America, many walking miles bare-footed as penance, to witness or be a part of the miracle of healing.
 A display of crutches and canes have been left behind in the shrine by pilgrims.

 Thirty to forty thousand people now attend the annual pilgrimage in the last week of July.
 Oaths of sobriety, along with other life-style promises are made, and prayers and forgiveness are given.

 The Lac Ste.
 Anne Pilgrimage was declared a national historic site of Canada in 2004 for its social and cultural importance.

-In May, 2022 it was announced that Pope Francis would visit the Lac Ste.
-Anne pilgrimage the following July.
+On July 26, 2022, Pope Francis made a pilgrimage to Lac Ste.
+Anne.
+The pope blessed the lake's water before leading a Liturgy of the Word at the shrine of Ste.
+Anne, with the Catholic News Agency estimating about 10,000 people in attendance.